Getting a driver’s licence in Canada

 You still need to maintain a zero blood alcohol level and carry only as many passengers as working seatbelts.

 Drivers under 19 years old may only have one passenger who is 19 or under between the hours of midnight and 5 am during the first six months of holding their G2.
-After 6 months, you can drive with up to 3 passengers under 19 between midnight and 5 am These conditions don’t apply if you have a fully licensed driver in your car with four years’ experience or if your passengers are immediate family members, such as siblings.
+After six months, you can drive with up to three passengers under 19 between midnight and 5 am.
+These conditions don’t apply if you have a fully licensed driver in your car with four years’ experience or if your passengers are immediate family members, such as siblings.

-After 12 months, you can take the G2 road test, which covers more advanced driving skills, including highway driving and parallel parking.
+After 12 months, you can take the G road test, which covers more advanced driving skills, including highway driving and parallel parking.
 If you pass, you’ll have a full G licence, which authorizes you to drive a car, van or small truck on any roadway, with or without passengers.

 Taking driving lessons from a government-approved driving school will help you develop the skills and habits you need to be a safe, confident driver.

 Another plus is that it usually decreases auto insurance rates.
 Many car insurance companies will offer savings of up to 5 to 15% when you complete a driver education program from a government-approved organization.

 Whether you have a G1, G2 or a full G driver’s licence, you need to be properly insured to drive a vehicle in order to protect you, your car and other vehicles, property and drivers in the event of a collision.